michaelwest/michaelwest.github.io/posts/goopatron.md

 > Our latest addition to our family of wellness staples is roasted coffee.
 Coffee is the healthy, low-carbon fuel that gets us all the way from sunburn to lungs.

-> My favourite healthy food is definitely the mushroom salad.
+> _My favourite healthy food is_ definitely the mushroom salad.
 It’s so good for you that it’s worth saying that every other week, we come across a wonderful mushroom-laden salad with a treat.

 > Let your mind and heart be your healer.
 When possible, make dinner out of roasted vegetables, salad greens, whole grains, and beans.
-A bowl of steamed spinach is all that matters—especially steamed—because it contains all the essential nutrients
+A bowl of steamed spinach is all that matters—especially steamed—because it contains all the essential nutrients.

 > But if your body has too much sunlight, it can dehydrate, and you could end up with a cold, which can send cells scrambling for ways to grow more and more fat.
 To help you shed as much as you can, you need sunlight and vitamin D, according to Jon Kabat-Zinn, M.D., a gastroenterologist at Rhode Island Medical Center.